bsmith89/strain-corr/doc/manuscript/manuscript.md

 As with other tools, the computational resources required to run the full pipeline may be substantial and are dominated by the requirements for read alignment with Bowtie2 [@langmeadFastGappedreadAlignment2012].
-By comparison, even for large datasets, the StrainPGC core algorithm runs in seconds and requires less than a GB of RAM at peak.
+By comparison, even for large datasets, the StrainPGC core algorithm generates results for all strains of a species and requires only a few GBs of RAM at peak.
 Our analysis harnesses the comprehensive UHGG reference collection [@almeidaUnifiedCatalog2042021] and requires only raw metagenomic reads as user-provided input.